Futottakakka/bluearchive-expcalc/README.md

-# Blue Archive Exp Calculator + Esimator
+# Blue Archive Exp Calculator + Estimator

 Calculates how much XP you need to get from level X to level Y and, depending on input Exp per day, how many days it will take to get there.